Digital Comic Book Collection and Reading Log: A Guide to Design and Organize in Notion

 - Gallery view: Display comic book covers in an appealing grid format.

-These interactive views allow you to update reading status quickly.
-Simply click on an entry and modify fields as you progress.
+These interactive views allow you to update the reading status quickly.
+Simply click on an entry to modify its fields as you progress.

 Step 5: Implementing Filters and Sorting

-Notion’s filtering and sorting capabilities empower you to manage and navigate your comic book collection efficiently.
-Use these features to create custom views and locate specific entries based on criteria such as genre, publisher, publication year, or rating.
+Notion’s filtering and sorting capabilities help you manage and navigate your comic book collection efficiently.
+With these features, you can create custom views and quickly locate specific entries based on criteria like genre, publisher, publication year, or rating.

 To create filters: